wsharp07/mentions/README.md

 ### Create webhook

-Now, we support from github to slack & esa to slack.
+Now, we support from github, esa or bitbucket to slack.

 ### Set GitHub webhook